 When you find yourself in a survival scenario, it may seem as if you are all alone.
 However, you often have more resources at hand than you realize.
-Other than the abundance of natural resources all around you there is another option to consider.
-Where you see water meets land, you can find an abundance of plastic bottles.
-This may be sad for our environment, but it is a win for survival.
+Other than the abundance of natural resources all around you, there is another option to consider.
+On shorelines, you can find an abundance of plastic bottles.
+This may be a sad issue of plastic bottles pollution, but it is a win for survival.

-A plastic bottle can actually be used to start a fire.
+Clear plastic water bottles can actually be used to start a fire.
 Fill the bottle with water and gather some fine and dry tinder.
-You will need a sunny day and water that is completely clear.
+You will need a sunny day and clear water.
 Use the light from the sun to position the bottle in a way that focuses light on a small point.
 Move that point onto your tinder, and hold it there until it starts smoking consistently.
 Then pick up your tinder bundle and blow gently on the ember to coax it into a flame.

 3. Make Cordage

 One of the hardest materials to replicate in nature is cordage.
 You can find it or make it, but often it is not as strong or flexible as you need.
 Cut off the bottom of a bottle and start trimming a thin strip from the remaining bottle.
 Keep trimming this thread until the bottle is gone.
 This should give you several feet of cordage.

 Food is a major priority in a survival scenario.
 Fish are a great source of calories and protein.
 If you cut the top off of a plastic bottle just below the taper, you can flip it over and insert it back into the base.
 After this, you can punch holes through both pieces and use cordage to attach them.

 Put some stones inside along with some bait, and then sink it to the bottom of a water source.
 You can make the opening larger if you are targeting larger fish.
 They will swim into the trap and not be able to find their way back out.
 A simple yet effective DIY plastic bottle fish trap!